 You’ve invested time, money, and years of your life into this day.
 Despite the tremendous amount you’ve accomplished to date, a voice in your mind reinforces a shadowy doubt: what if I made it all this way and fail at the medical school interview?

 Many pre-meds driven to pursue a career in caring for others have an intrinsic fear of failure, and this includes fears that we won’t perform when it matters most.
 Yet each year, thousands of applicants ace the interview process and succeed in matriculating to medical school.
 You can be one of them!

-The purpose of the in-person interview is for admissions officers to get to know who you are as an individual.
+The purpose of the in-person interview is for admissions officers to get to know who you are as an individual and learn if you’re a candidate likely to excel, both in medicine in general and at their school in particular.
 Interviewers look for self-starters with clear vision, amicability, teamwork and good communication skills.
 The way you respond to questions often reveals these qualities about you.

 What does it mean if you get a medical school interview?

 Getting an interview means you can feel confident your personal statement and secondary essay were compelling enough to suggest you might be a good fit for the school.
 It isn’t a guarantee of acceptance — far from it — but it’s an encouraging sign.

 What percentage of med school interviewees get accepted?